 Tip 4: Line your non-waterproof bag with a plastic bag

 Perhaps you’ve followed the previous tips and are now dry, but what about the contents of your bag?
-It appears that you may have survived, but unfortunately they haven’t.
+It appears that you may have survived, but unfortunately, they haven’t.

 We are not sure if you’ve ever opened up your bag to find that your diary is sopping wet and those socks you brought with you are too, but it is not pleasant.
-To avoid such a situation it is a good idea to either have a bag which is waterproof or compensate for the situation with your own genius by adding a plastic lining to the inside of your bag.
+To avoid such a situation it is a good idea to either have a waterproof bag, or compensate for the situation with your own genius by adding a plastic lining to the inside of your bag.